Mornington Cannon: Riding style

 also adding, "there is no doubt that most of the jockeys were frightened to death of Morny with his tremendous rush at the finish."
 Such tactics were not always popular.
 Another trainer, John Porter believed it cost him the 1901 Derby on William The Third.
 However, weighing room colleague, Danny Maher, considered Morny as, "one of the finest horsemen that he had ever fought out a finish."

-Retirement
+Personal life, retirement and death

+Cannon's mother was Catherine Day, a granddaughter of English horse trainer John Barham Day.
+Cannon had three brothers who were also jockeys: Kempton Cannon (1879–1951), Tom Cannon, Jr. (1872–1945) and Charles Cannon (1884–1963).
+His sister Margaret married Ernest Piggott, who was the grandfather of champion jockey Lester Piggott.